 Having Blinders

 Blinder indicates that you’re succeeding this time.
 It was an enjoyable game.
 The year has been successful.
 It’s been a good afternoon (afternoon).
 It was a wonderful wedding.
-It was fun at the pool party.
+It was a fun at the pool party.
 Your remarks were motivating.

 We’ve all experienced “blinder” times.
 Recognizing other people’s blinders is the key.
 A little motivation may go a long way.
 You are capable of anything with the help of your friends.